 Training in the cold season does more than simply keep the body fit.
-Besides enabling you to maintain your summer training level and burn excess calories, each moderate session also acts as a valuable boost for your immune system.
+Not only can you maintain your summer training level and burn excess calories, but each moderate run in the fresh air also acts as a valuable boost for your immune system.

-Cooler temperatures may even get you running faster and further.
-In warm weather the blood has to protect the skin from overheating, while cooler weather allows the blood to better supply the heart and muscles.
+Lower temperatures may even get you running faster and further than in summer.
+After all, in warm weather the blood has to protect the skin from overheating.
+With the cool fresh air of winter, the blood is freed up to better supply the heart and muscles.

-Reduce your pace and whenever possible always breathe through your nose in winter.
-The fact is: if you run around like crazy in sub-zero temperatures, you risk not only suffering an irritation of the airways but also, in extreme cases, cold asthma.
+Reduce your pace when it’s cold and whenever possible always breathe through your nose in winter.
+The fact is: if you run around like crazy in sub-zero temperatures, you not only put undue pressure on your cardiovascular system, but also risk suffering an irritation of the airways or, in extreme cases, cold asthma.

 Don’t forget to warm up